vamshireddy/Netflow-Exporter-for-Linux/README.md

 # Architecture
 * This is an user level daemon that monitors the flows passing through the interfaces, maintaining a flow cache.
-* Flow cache consists of details such as packet counts, packet fields like Src IP, dst IP, src Port, dst Port, Protocol, TCP headers, UDP headers, etc.
+* Flow cache consists of details such as packet counts, packet fields like Src IP, dst IP, src Port, dst Port, Protocol, TCP headers, UDP headers, ARP, ICMP headers etc.
 * Hash table is implemented for faster lookup of the flows.
 * Hash key is 5 tuple and MD5 hash is used to get a unique key out of these 5 tuples.
 * It can also send these flow statistics to the configured netflow collector.